pnpm/pnpm.io/docs/faq.md

 [eps-issue]: https://github.com/nodejs/node-eps/issues/46

+## Does pnpm work across different subvolumes in one Btrfs partition?

+While Btrfs does not allow cross-device hardlinks between different subvolumes in a single partition, it does permit reflinks.
+As a result, pnpm utilizes reflinks to share data between these subvolumes.

 ## Does pnpm work across multiple drives or filesystems?

 The package store should be on the same drive and filesystem as installations,